aneoconsulting/ArmoniK.Extensions.Cpp/README.md

 This project is part of the [ArmoniK](https://github.com/aneoconsulting/ArmoniK) project.

-In order to build the SDK C++, one may have the ArmoniK API C++ installed in the local environnement, or use the script available to build in a docker environnement.
+In order to build the SDK C++, one may have the ArmoniK API C++ installed in the local environment, or use the script available to build in a docker environment.

 ## How to build for Linux